soyoung96/deep-classifier-resnet50/README.md

 ![image](https://user-images.githubusercontent.com/61177857/124564958-885c6680-de7c-11eb-8f12-f7e84a64b6aa.png)

-Before Resnet had been invented, there is Gradient Vanising problem if layer is more deeper
+Before Resnet had been invented, there is Gradient Vanishing problem if layer is more deeper

-Skip connection is solution of Gradient Vanishing
+Skip connection is solution of Gradient Vanishing problem

-let ouput and input are H(x) and x for each, then the model is trained by F(x)=H(x)-x this is reason why resnet is called Residual Networks
+let output and input are H(x) and x for each, then the model is trained by F(x)=H(x)-x this is reason why resnet is called Residual Networks

 ## 2. Bottleneck Design : more deeper but less calculation